anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 So one problem is that there is no IP routability between the Pledge and the Registrar, via intermediate nodes such as 6LoWPAN Routers (6LRs), despite the need for an end-to-end secured session between both.

-Furthermore, the Pledge is not be able to discover the IP address of the Registrar because it is not yet allowed onto the network.
+Furthermore, the Pledge is not able to discover the IP address of the Registrar because it is not yet allowed onto the network.

 ## Solution {#solution}